khkim3/khkim3.github.io/_pages/about.md

 ## Recent News

 - *October 2024*: Presented my work on *offline inverse RL and RLHF* at an invited session at the 2024 INFORMS Annual Meeting.
-- *September 2024*: Began working as a teaching assistant for the graduate-level course *6.7920 Reinforcement Learning: Foundations and Methods* at MIT.
+- *September 2024*: Began working as a teaching assistant for the graduate-level RL course *6.7920 Reinforcement Learning: Foundations and Methods* at MIT.
 - *June 2024*: Started a summer research internship with the *Advanced ML Lab* at LG AI Research.
 - *May 2024*: Completed my MS degree.